Arthur H. Breed Sr.Republican

 - Breed was the longest serving President pro Tem of the Senate, serving 16 years.

 - Resignation: In 1931, while serving as President pro Tem, Breed resigned his Senate seat (SD-15) to assume another seat (SD-16) due to redistricting.
-The SD-15 seat remained vacant for the next two years.
+The SD-15 seat remained vacant for the remainder of the unexpired term.

 - CURRENT RESEARCH: There were three points during his term as Senate President pro Tem that the office of Lieutenant Governor was vacant.
 During this time (44 days in 1917, 1 day in 1919, and 4 days in 1934), Breed was the acting Lieutenant Governor, although his name has never appeared on a list of people who have held that office.